 Gain insight into best practices related to the design, construction and maintenance of trails.
 Learn about and apply techniques that can enhance, rehabilitate and protect trails and greenways.
-Interpretive studies of the various fauna and flora will be undertaken from a sustainability perspective.
+Participants will also learn about trail classification, signage and visitor management in these online and in-person interactive courses.

 These certificate courses take place at Fleming’s Frost Campus, one of Canada’s leading environmental education institutions, as well as online.
-Courses are two and three days in length - offered primarily on weekends
+In-person courses are offered primarily on weekends.

 This certificate provides a full range of trails theory and skills training available to trails groups, communities, employers, and government agencies.